 Parent: All files immediately inside a directory are included.

-added as a parent pattern.
+directory is added as a parent pattern.
 At this point, the

-This says "include everything in root, but nothing two levels below root."
+This says "include everything immediately under the toplevel directory, but nothing at any level below that."

 /* !/*/ /A/ !/A/*/ /A/B/ !/A/B/*/ /A/B/C/